-- identify acceptable and unacceptable behaviour - encourage cooperation, honesty, fairness, and respect - create an environment where your self-esteem, self-respect and self-confidence will grow - encourage you to recognise and respect the rights of others - encourage you to take responsibility for your own behaviour - help resolve conflicts and make it clear what will happen if you decide not to follow the code.
+- identify acceptable and unacceptable behaviour; - encourage cooperation, honesty, fairness, and respect; - create an environment where your self-esteem, self-respect and self-confidence will grow; - encourage you to recognise and respect the rights of others; - encourage you to take responsibility for your own behaviour; - help resolve conflicts and make it clear what will happen if you decide not to follow the code.

-4.2 Dos and don'ts for children and young people
+4.2 Dos and don'ts for children, young people and young adults

 - be supportive and kind to others

 - be friendly

 - listen to others

 - be helpful

 - have good manners

 - treat everyone with respect

 - take responsibility for your own behaviour

 - talk to a Reach volunteer about anything that worries or concerns you

 - follow this code of behaviour and other rules (including the law)

-- join in and have fun!
+- join in and have fun on your terms!